SGPracing/Project_SharkAttack/README.md

 |	body boarding |	      17         |	     1.32% 	   |	15.59% |
 |	standing 	    |       16         |	     1.24% 	   |	16.16% |
 |	scuba diving 	|       14         |	     1.09% 	   | 15.55% |

+##### Some interesting considerations: #####
+* swimming accounts for a quarter (25%) of all attacks recorded.
+If you're attacked while swimming, you have a non-survival chance of 35%;
+* while surfing accounts for the biggest number of attacks (see point 2 above), the CFR for this activity is 5%, the lowest among the top 10 deadliest activities;
+* the highest CFR among the top 10 is *bathing*: 43.8%
+* the mean CFR of all activities is 17.9%